 Complete two original Application for Firearms Purchaser Identification Card and/or Handgun Purchase Permit (form STS 033) and mark the box "Change of Address on Identification Card".
-This form may be obtained from the Police Services Officer, may be downloaded from the Firearms section of this website, or from the New Jersey State Police Website, www.njsp.org.
+This form may be obtained from the Police Services Officer or from the New Jersey State Police Firearms Information website.
 Depending on the original issuance date on your card and where you obtained the card being replaced, you may or may not need to be re-fingerprinted.
 Please contact our Police Services Officer for additional assistance.

 Can I get any Firearms forms online?